 Hayek, of course, had the right to write political pamphlets, to defend capitalism, to support Thatcher, to found the political club Mont Pelerin and to dabble in sociology and political philosophy.
 One thing, though, should be perfectly clear: the moment an economist starts with politics he leaves economics, understood as a science, for good.

 Political economists of all stripes are characterized by four common traits: (i) They are mainly occupied with sociology, psychology, anthropology, political science, history, law/institutions, Darwinism/evolution theory, social philosophy, etcetera.
 That is, they miss the essentials of economics proper.#1 (ii) They use theoretical economics as a means/support for their agenda.
-By this, they abuse science unknowingly or knowingly. (iii) As far as they have tried to underpin their agenda theoretically it can be proved in each case that their approaches lack formal and material consistency. (iv) They have no idea about how the actual economy works because they lack the correct profit theory.
+By this, they abuse science unknowingly or knowingly. (iii) As far as they have tried to underpin their agenda theoretically it can be proved in each case that their approaches lack formal and material consistency. (iv) Political economists have no idea about how the actual economy works because they lack the correct profit theory.

 It is not decisive what the political agenda is: ALL of the political economics is cargo cult science (Feynman’s term).
 Political economics has not produced anything of scientific value since Adam Smith.